 Can I work for the summer?

 Yes, but only after your first year.
 You will have to have completed a FAFSA for the current academic year and the upcoming academic year, and show demonstrated need.
 You must also complete the Summer Financial Aid Application which is available on April 15th prior to the upcoming summer.
-Summer federal work-study funds are awarded on a first-come, first-served basis.
+Summer federal work-study funds are awarded on a first-come, first-served basis, as long as funds are available.